jeremysb1/jeremysb1/README.md

 - 👋 Hi, I’m Jeremy.
 - I like to solve business problems with code.
-- I spend a lot of time grokking ML/AI.

 <!---
 jeremysb1/jeremysb1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.